Andy Grove’s Book Survives

 So does the book as a whole.
 I expect to be able to rate OtPS as highly in another dozen years, for the clarity of the six forces framework and Andy’s exposition.

-One Response to “Andy Grove’s Book Survives”
+2 thoughts on “Andy Grove’s Book Survives”